adamculpepper/pure-css-float-labels/README.md

+# float-labels.css
-# Float Labels for Bootstrap4 (with Select2 support)
+Float Labels for Bootstrap4 (with Select2 support)

 ## Features
 - Pure CSS only Float Label